Gemba

+Genba (現場) is a Japanese term used in business for the location where value is created, such as a factory floor, construction site, or sales floor.

-In lean manufacturing, the idea of genba is that the problems are visible, and the best improvement ideas will come from going to the genba.
-The gemba walk, much like management by walking around (MBWA), is an activity that takes management to the front lines to look for waste and opportunities to practice genba kaizen, or practical shop floor improvement.
-An important difference with MBWA is that Gemba Walks are not done randomly, but with a clear goal and often frequency and structure.
+In lean manufacturing, the most valuable ideas for improvement are thought to occur at the genba where problems are visible.
+Management teams may go on a gemba walk to look for opportunities to improve the practical shop floor (known as the genba kaizen).
+Unlike the similar strategy of management by walking around, gemba walks are typically not done randomly, but with a clear frequency, goal, and structure.

-Glenn Mazur introduced this term into Quality Function Deployment (QFD, a quality system for new products where manufacturing has not begun) to mean the customer's place of business or lifestyle.
-The idea is that to be customer-driven, one must go to the customer's genba to understand his problems and opportunities, using all one's senses to gather and process data.
+Glenn Mazur introduced this term into Quality Function Deployment (QFD, a quality system for new products before manufacturing has begun) to mean the customer's place of business or lifestyle.
+The idea is that to be customer-driven, one must go to the customer's gemba to understand their problems and opportunities, using all one's senses to gather and process data.

+Etymology

+The word genba is a Japanese term meaning "the actual place" and is used in non-business contexts to refer to crime scenes or topical locations where TV may report.
+In a movie set, gemba refers to the practice of shooting a scene at the actual location rather than a studio.

 Gemba walk

-Gemba (aka Walkie Lookie) walks denote the action of going to see the actual process, understand the work, ask questions, and learn.
-It is also known as one fundamental part of Lean management philosophy.

-Taiichi Ohno, an executive at Toyota, led the development of the concept of the Gemba Walk.
-The Gemba Walk is an opportunity for staff to stand back from their day-to-day tasks to walk the floor of their workplace to identify wasteful activities.
-The objective of Gemba Walk is to understand the value stream and its problems rather than review results or make superficial comments.
-Along with Genchi Genbutsu or "Go, Look, See", Gemba Walk is one of the 5 Lean guiding principles that should be practiced by Lean leaders on a daily basis.
+Toyota executive Taiichi Ohno developed the gemba walk as a way for staff to stand back from day-to-day tasks and walk the floor of their workplace to identify wasteful activities.
+The objective of gemba walk is to understand the value stream and its problems rather than review results or make superficial comments.
+Along with Genchi Genbutsu or "Go, Look, See", gemba walk is one of the 5 Lean guiding principles that should be practiced by Lean leaders on a daily basis.
 The gemba walk, is an activity that takes management to the front lines to look for waste and opportunities to practice gemba kaizen, or practical shopfloor improvement.

-Application

-The practice of regularly going to the Lean workplace to see the actual practices is known as gemba walking.
-Executives should expect to spend 45 to 60 minutes every week or two gemba walking with a Lean teacher, or Sensei, for six months to a year.
-Thereafter, they should regularly gemba walk on their own.
-Gemba walks are crucial to maintaining the disciplined adherence to Lean process designs, part of the Lean support role permeating all leadership positions.

-Similarities

-The term "going to the gemba" or, more appropriately, the Japanese term "genchi genbutsu" is also perceived to be comparable to management by walking around.
-The method bears much resemblance to the time and motion studies of Frederick Winslow Taylor, or even the more recent contextual inquiry and Contextual design methods, which are based in context-specific learning of work practices, in order to produce design-relevant process and product insights.